Are Sleep Disorders in Kids Common?

-Dr. Roy can diagnose and treat a wide range of pediatric sleep disorders.
+Our physicians at Roy Sleep Medicine can diagnose and treat a wide range of pediatric sleep disorders.
 Some of the more common sleep disorders in kids include sleep apnea, restless legs syndrome, insomnia, and narcolepsy.
 The sleep disorder with some of the most negative long-term impact upon a child is sleep apnea.
 This is a very serious and potentially dangerous sleep disorder that affects about 1 in every 35 kids nationwide!
 The incidence of sleep apnea increases in overweight kids.
 Unfortunately, the majority of these kids remain undiagnosed.

 What are common symptoms of pediatric sleep disorders?

 If your child is exhibiting any of these signs or symptoms, there may be a sleep disorder:

 - Falling asleep or can’t pay attention in school

 - Feelings of “creepy-crawly” sensations on the legs at night

 - High Blood Pressure

 Our physicians are known by our physician colleagues and residents of North Alabama for our wide scope of knowledge, open, family-centered communication, and compassion. for our wide scope of knowledge, open, family-centered communication, and compassion.